Stichaeidae: Taxonomy

 Stichaeidae was first proposed as a family in 1864 by the American zoologist Theodore Gill, although he called it the Stichaeoidae.
 The 5th edition of Fishes of the World classifies this family within the suborder Zoarcoidei, within the order Scorpaeniformes.
-Other authorities classify this family in the infraorder Zoarcales wihin the suborder Cottoidei of the Perciformes because removing the Scorpaeniformes from the Perciformes renders that taxon non monophyletic.
+Other authorities classify this family in the infraorder Zoarcales within the suborder Cottoidei of the Perciformes because removing the Scorpaeniformes from the Perciformes renders that taxon non monophyletic.
+Presently, Eschmeyer's Catalog of Fishes has synonymized the Scorpaeniformes with the Perciformes and kept the Stichaeidae as a family of the Zoarcoidei within it.

-Fishes of the World mentions six subfamilies but does not assign genera to the subfamilies while other authorities split the Cebidichthyidae, Opisthocentridae, Lumpenidae and Neozoarcidae from the Sitchaeidae as valid families.
+Fishes of the World mentions six subfamilies but does not assign genera to the subfamilies.
+More recently, authorities such as Eschmeyer's Catalog of Fishes split the Cebidichthyidae, Opisthocentridae, Lumpenidae and Neozoarcidae from the Stichaeidae as valid families, based on phylogenetic studies which found the previous taxonomy to be paraphyletic.
 The genera which are classified within the family Eulophiidae were also previously included within the Stichaeidae.

 Subfamilies and genera

-The family Stichaeidae is classified into subfamilies and genera as follows († means extinct):
+Eschmeyer's Catalog of Fishes classifies Stichaeidae into 4 subfamilies and 17 genera as follows († means extinct):

-Catalog of Fishes classifies these fishes as follows:

 Etymology

-The name of the family comes from that of its type genus Stichaeus, which means “set in a row”, which may be an allusion to the row of black spots on the dorsal fins of the species in that genus.
+The name of the family comes from that of its type genus Stichaeus, which means "set in a row", which may be an allusion to the row of black spots on the dorsal fins of the species in that genus.